contrerasmarc/Sproutcore/README.md

-=== MARCOS NOTE:
+=== MARCOS NOTES:

 I modified the following files

-apps/demo/resources/main_page
+1.- apps/demo/resources/main_page.js

-frameworks/flot/views/graph.js
+2.- frameworks/flot/views/graph.js

-To see the graph on the view
+To see the graph on the View

 ===